 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the 💱 button.
-We will discuss what this does later in more detail in Chapter 3, but for now just know that it is roughly the equivalent of restarting ParaView.
+The easiest way to do this is to select Edit \rightarrow Reset Session from the menu.
+This option deletes all of your current work and resets ParaView back to its initial state.
+It is roughly the equivalent of restarting ParaView.